rajivd2p-oss/thegamezone/README.md

 Slugs may only contain alphanumeric characters, hyphens, and underscores.
 Returns the slug of the created device on success, or 409 if a device with that slug already exists.

-To bulk-upload all files in the `devices/` directory to a remote endpoint:
+To bulk-upload all files in the `devices/` directory to a remote endpoint (https://something/devices):
 ```bash
 python3 upload.py <endpoint> --api-key <key>
 ```